Healthcare mobile app development for doctors

 Source: App Store

-• images and videos of medical procedures and diseases
+• Images and videos of medical procedures and conditions

-• medical calculators (body mass index, glomerular filtration rate, etc.)
+• Medical calculators (BMI, glomerular filtration rate, etc.)

 Professional networking apps

-Figure 1 allows doctors from all over the world to connect.
-They can securely share X-rays and images with other healthcare professionals to discuss cases they may never see in their own practices.
-With Figure 1, care providers can expand clinical knowledge and access a community of millions of healthcare professionals.
-For real-time feedback, healthcare professionals can page other specialists.
-This tool is especially useful for those who treat patients with rare cases in remote locations.
+Figure 1 allows doctors from all over the world to securely share X-rays and case images with healthcare professionals, discuss rare cases, and page specialists for real-time feedback.
+It’s especially useful for those treating patients with rare conditions in remote locations.

 Figure1